If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

-A study conducted by Britain’s Medical Research Council (MRC) found that people who had a weight loss support group lost more weight than those who didn’t join a support group.
+A study conducted by Britain’s Medical Research Council (MRC) found that people who joined a weight loss support group lost more weight than those who hadn’t.

-These support groups can help you talk through your troubles, provide you with practical solutions to your problems, and most importantly, remind you that you are not alone.
-Look for these online message boards, open up, and talk about your struggles and victories.
+A support group can help you talk through your troubles, provide you with practical solutions to your problems, and most importantly remind you that you’re not alone.
+Look for these online message boards, join one, then open up and talk about your struggles and victories.

 Weigh Yourself Once a Week

-Keeping track of your weight is a good strategy but obsessing over it is counterproductive.
-In fact, your weight isn’t everything, and it does not tell the whole story.
+Keeping track of your weight is a good strategy, but obsessing over it is counterproductive.
+Your weight isn’t everything, and it doesn’t tell your whole story.

 Stepping on the scale every day can have a negative impact on you.
 Your weight will fluctuate from day to day, and if you weight yourself daily, you’ll find yourself in a constant battle of ups and downs.

 Most experts recommend that you weigh yourself once a week under the same conditions—preferably at the same time and on the same weekday.
-The best time is the morning, shortly after finishing your morning ritual and just before you have eaten.
+The best time is in the morning, shortly after finishing your morning ritual and just before you’ve eaten.

 Take Progress Pictures

-As I have already said, the scale only tells one side of the story.
-To get a full picture of your progress, you need to start taking pictures of your journey on a weekly basis.
+As I’ve already said, the scale only tells one side of the story.
+To get a full picture of your progress, you need to start taking pictures of your fitness and weight loss journey on a weekly basis.

-Taking before and after pictures is not only perfect for keeping track of your progress, the “before” pictures can also be a huge wake-up call—the exact motivation kick you need to make your weight loss vision a concrete reality.
+Taking before and after pictures is not only perfect for keeping track of your progress, the “before” pictures can also be a huge wake-up call and provide the exact motivation kick you need to make your weight loss vision a concrete reality.

-Here is a short video to show you how to take progress pictures the right way:
+Here’s a short video to show you how to take your progress pictures the right way:

 Track Other Body Stats

-Weekly weigh-ins and photo shoots are enough, but if you want to a clearer picture of your weight loss journey, start tracking other body stats.
+Weekly weigh-ins and photo shoots are often enough, but if you want a clearer picture of your weight loss journey, start tracking some other important body stats.

-- Take weekly measurements of your hips, chest and waist, upper arms, thighs and write it down.
+- Weekly measurements of your hips, chest, waist, upper arms, thighs

-Some of the best things you can do to reward yourself include shopping, going to the movies, taking a surfing lesson, taking a vacation to your dream destiny, spending a weekend at the spa, reading a book, binge watching your favorite show, or just sleeping in.
+Some of the best things you can do to reward yourself include shopping for smaller sized clothes, going to the movies, taking a surfing lesson, taking a vacation to your dream destination, spending a weekend at the spa, reading a book, binge-watching your favorite show, or just sleeping in.
 It doesn’t matter whether it’s expensive or free, far-flung or in your home, as long as it is something that gives you pleasure and is not about food.

 Sign Up for a Race

-The good news is that you can find plenty of 5K races in your city or cities near you by just checking out websites like Runners World or Running in the USA for local races and dates.
+You can find plenty of 5K races in your city or cities near you by checking websites like Runners World or Running in the USA for local races and dates.

-After signing up for a 5K race, find a training program to help you get you ready and fit to cross the finish line.
+After signing up for a 5K race, find a training program to help get you ready and fit enough to cross the finish line.

-As a general guideline, most 5K training plans usually last 8 to 12 weeks, so you signing up for one will give you a plan within a reasonable amount of time to get you in shape.
+As a general guideline, most 5K training plans last 8 to 12 weeks, so you signing up for one will give you a plan within a reasonable amount of time to get you in shape.

 Take Responsibility for Unhealthy Habits

-You choose the script by which you live your life, and you’re the king or queen of your actions, and no one is responsible for them but you.
+You choose the script by which you live your life, and you’re the king or queen of your actions.
+No one is responsible for them but you.

-So please take conscious responsibility for your everyday action—the good, the bad, and the ugly.
+Take conscious responsibility for your everyday actions—the good, the bad, and the ugly.

-Taking responsibility for your actions is empowering because you realize that you are the master of your destiny.
+Doing so is empowering because it lets you realize that you’re the master of your destiny.

 Get Enough Sleep

-Lack of sleep will not only make your life miserable, but it will also make your waistline bigger.
+Lack of sleep will not only make your life miserable, it’ll also make your waistline bigger.

-In fact, study found sleep-deprived individuals are more likely to be overweight and suffer from a plethora of health troubles.
+Research study after research study has revealed that sleep-deprived individuals are more likely to be overweight and to suffer from a plethora of health troubles.

 Sleep deprivation can boost hunger, muscle loss, and unwanted weight gain, so log at least 8 hours of high quality, uninterrupted slumber each night.

-According to research, stress is often a chief cause of weight gain whereas relaxation can speed up healthy weight loss results.
+According to research, stress is a primary cause of weight gain, while relaxation and calm can facilitate healthy weight loss.

-When we are stressed out, we seek comfort and emotional release in food, and usually reaching for high-calorie and unhealthy food.
+When we’re stressed, we seek comfort and emotional release in food, usually by reaching for high-calorie, unhealthy foods.

-Plus, stress also increases the release of a hormone known as cortisol—key culprit behind stubborn belly fat.
+Stress also increases release of the hormone cortisol, known as a key culprit behind stubborn belly fat.

-To tame stress, make sure to meditate, take long walks in nature, talk your problems out with a friend, sleep enough, get rid of friction in your life, do yoga, or consider therapy.
+To tame stress, try meditating, taking long walks in nature, talking out your problems with a friend, getting enough sleep, getting rid of friction in your life, doing yoga, or therapy.

 The bottom line is don’t ignore your stress.
-As long as you are dealing with your stress in a positive and constructive manner, you are in the right place.
+As long as you’re dealing with your it in a positive and constructive manner, you’re in the right place.

-Not only that, people who practice meditation on a regular basis are less likely to give in to emotional eating or unhealthy bingeing, according to a study.
+Studies show that people who practice meditation on a regular basis are less likely to give in to emotional eating or unhealthy bingeing.

-This practice can also help you lower high blood pressure level and help you better manage stress, one of the primary root causes some people overeat and take bad food choices.
+Meditation practice can also help lower high blood pressure levels and helps to manage stress, one of the primary causes of overeating and making bad food choices.

 So what you are waiting for?
 The science backing up meditation is IRREFUTABLE.

 Start with short meditation sessions lasting no more than 10 minutes.
 Sit comfortably, close your eyes, and focus on your breathing.
-And whenever your mind wanders—and it has the tendency to do so—just bring it back and keep focusing on each exhale and inhale.
+Whenever your mind wanders—and it will have the tendency to do so— bring it back and keep focusing on each exhalation and inhalation.

-By brushing and flossing your teeth right after dinner, you will be less likely to crave snacks or sweet desserts late night, thus setting environment right for preventing late night snacking.
+If you brush and floss your teeth right after dinner, you’ll find yourself less likely to crave snacks or sweet desserts late at night.
+This sets you up right for avoiding late night snacking.

-Not only that, but this will also help keep your gums healthy and teeth clean.
+It also helps keep your gums healthy and your teeth clean.

-Additionally, if you follow this train of thought and brush your teeth after every meal, breakfast lunch, and dinner, and this will make you less likely to snack between meals.
+Additionally, if you follow this train of thought and brush your teeth after every meal, it will make you less likely to snack between meals.

-By learning more about your hormonal situation, you can have a better idea of the type of nutrition and lifestyle changes you need to make to speed up your weight loss and increase your energy and health.
+By learning more about your hormonal situation, you give yourself a better idea of the nutritional and lifestyle changes you need to speed up your weight loss and increase your energy and health.

-A blood panel can help you assess your levels of the stress hormone cortisol if your adrenals are insufficient, low in vitamin D3, or whether your cholesterol and blood sugar levels are within the normal healthy range.
+A blood panel can help you assess your levels of the stress hormone cortisol, whether your adrenals are insufficient, whether you’re low in vitamin D3, or whether your cholesterol and blood sugar levels are within the normal healthy range.